A scientist’s painful battle with balding drives her to find the genetic basis for hair loss.

 Since then, Christiano has cracked the genetic code of three hair diseases.
 Now she wants to pin down the mutations that caused Fadida’s hair loss, and in doing so, figure out what caused her own.

 None of this history, however, led Christiano to her studies.
 That happened with remarkable serendipity.
-After she earned her Ph.D. from Rutgers University in 1991, she began an emotionally wrenching postdoctoral fellowship: hunting down the genetic basis of epidermolysis bullosa, a childhood disease that causes disfiguring and even fatal blisters.
+After she earned her Ph.D. from Rutgers University in 1991, she began a wrenching postdoctoral fellowship: hunting down the genetic basis of epidermolysis bullosa, a childhood disease that causes disfiguring and even fatal blisters.
 Every few months, Christiano collected blood samples from children at Rockefeller University Hospital in New York City to analyze their DNA.
 “These kids are covered from head to foot with blisters that are like third-degree burns.
 They have to be bandaged constantly.
 And to take those bandages off, you have to soak the children in warm water because if you just took the gauze off, you would take their skin off.”

 Christiano felt powerless because scientists knew so little about the disease.
 But over the next five years she isolated one gene, then another, and another, until more than 50 mutations on several genes associated with epidermolysis bullosa had been nailed.
 Not only did her research lay the groundwork for effective genetic counseling, but she also developed the first prenatal test for the disease.
 She was 30.

 Riding on success, she accepted an appointment at Columbia University in 1995.
 In her new job, she was expected to break away from her old postdoctoral studies and establish herself as an independent scientist with new research interests.
 In her first academic year, she seemed to be spinning without direction.
 Then one day she got her hair cut.